richardaubin/co-cart/readme.txt

 📢 Only bug and security updates will be provided here on WordPress dot ORG.
 Any new major updates starting with v5.0 will be provided [directly from us](https://cocartapi.com?utm_medium=website&utm_source=wpplugindirectory&utm_campaign=readme&utm_content=readmelink).

+= v4.6.0 - 26th June, 2025 =

+This release is a compatibility release for the next WooCommerce release.

+### What's new?

+* WordPress dot ORG: Added a Playground blueprint.

+### Changes

+* Plugin: Branding for CoCart has been updated.
+* Plugin: Styling for CoCart pages have been improved and more consistent on all pages by reducing conflicts with WordPress and WooCommerce styling.

+### Improvements

+* REST API: Basic authentication is detected much better.
+* REST API: Authentication failures now has debug logs.
+* WordPress Dashboard: Semantic markup overhaul for better screen reader interpretation.
+* WordPress Dashboard: Setup wizard and Support pages have been updated.

+## Compatibility

+* Tested with WooCommerce v10.0

 = v4.5.0 - 31st May, 2025 =

 This release will most likely be the last update released on the WordPress plugin directory with anything NEW added.